© Błażej Łyjak | Dreamstime.com

 CBT is usually a short-term, goal-oriented form of therapy that explores the relationships between feelings, thoughts, and behaviors.
 The idea is that if you can change the way you think or feel, your behavior will change as a result.

-Originally posted in June 2016 and updated.
+Originally posted in 2016 and regularly updated.